-The desire to attribute greatness to the disciples of Hillel was sometimes taken to wild extremes: "Thirty were worthy enough that the Divine Presence should rest upon them as it did upon Moses; thirty were worthy enough that the sun should stand still for their sake as it did for Joshua ben Nun."* This is the same spirit of religious pride that Jesus criticized when he said of the Pharisees, "They do all their deeds to be noticed by men...and they love the place of honor at banquets, and the chief seats in the synagogues, and respectful greetings in the market places" (Matt.
+The desire to attribute greatness to the disciples of the famous Rabbi Hillel was sometimes taken to wild extremes: "Thirty were worthy enough that the Divine Presence should rest upon them as it did upon Moses; thirty were worthy enough that the sun should stand still for their sake as it did for Joshua ben Nun."* This is the same spirit of religious pride that Jesus criticized when he said of the Pharisees, "They do all their deeds to be noticed by men...and they love the place of honor at banquets, and the chief seats in the synagogues, and respectful greetings in the market places" (Matt.
 23:5-7).

 * Sukkah 28a; Nadich, p.
 209.

-With such dramatic expectations of glory, it's no wonder that when Jesus prophesied his coming crucifixion, it fell on deaf ears: "They didn't understand this saying...and they were afraid to ask him about this saying" (Luke 9:45).
-One of these prophecies had been given just before the mother of James and John made her request (Matt.
+With such dramatic expectations of glory, it's no wonder that when Jesus prophesied about his coming crucifixion, it fell on deaf ears: "They didn't understand this saying...and they were afraid to ask him about this saying" (Luke 9:45).
+One of these prophecies had been given just before the mother of James and John made her request for favor (Matt.
 20:17-19).
-But they had missed the point.
+But they had all missed the point.
 Their minds were set on glory and power.

 So Jesus took them aside to explain that God has a different plan for leadership in the kingdom of heaven (Matt.
 20:25-27).
 First, he identified the usual politics of power: that rulers "lord it" over their subjects, and great men "tyrannize" those around them (20:25).
 But in God's kingdom, he said, "whoever wants to be great among you will be your servant, and whoever wants to be first among you will be your slave" (20:26,27).
 The system of government in the kingdom of Messiah is to be the reverse of the way of the world.
 Those who are great in the kingdom of God are not those who amass the most power or are the most puffed up with pride.
 True greatness is found in the most humble, who lay aside their own interests to actually serve those around them.